 Measure and report on the success of your positive parenting activity.

-2. Report on your success, acquit your funds and consider other things you can do to support parents, grandparents and family members in your community (see paragraph Next steps).
+2. Report on your success, acquit your funds and consider other things you can do to support parents, grandparents and family members in your community (see Next steps).